 ✓ One-click registrations for your webinar attendees

-✓ Automated email/SMS system for reminders and follow-ups
+✓ Automated email/SMS messaging for reminders and follow-ups

 ✓ Live chat, polls and surveys, active offers (buy now buttons, etc)